red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

 #  Otherwise, it sends only the html and xml files.
 ```
 ****
-## Running the ods-ci container image in OpenShift
+## Running the ODS-CI container image in OpenShift

 After building the container, you can deploy the container in a pod running on OpenShift.
-You can use [this](./ods-ci.pod.yaml) PersistentVolumeClaim and Pod definition to deploy the ods-ci container.
+You can use [this](ods_ci/build/ods-ci.pod.yaml) PersistentVolumeClaim and Pod definition to deploy the ods-ci container.
 Before deploying the pod:
 - create the namespace/project "ods-ci"
 - apply the rbac settings